Who are you and what do you do?

 Guiding Principles of Faith Formation

-Start with love, continue with love.
+Start with love, hospitality and community.

 Faith Formation affirms the Human Dignity of every participant unconditionally and aims to help them to flourish as human beings for the Common Good.